 Staring at a blank page?
 Journaling prompts are great way to help get your mind flowing with thoughts.
 Since journaling from scratch is difficult for most people when they’re beginning, journal prompts can give you a starting point.
 Below are some journal prompts that are easy enough write about, but still thought provoking to help you gain insight into your life.

-Here are 25 prompts to help you on how to start journaling:
+Here are 25 simple prompts to help you on how to start journaling:

 - How I feel right now?